 Do not put a rear-facing child restraint system on the rear seat if it interferes with the lock mechanism of the front seats.
-This can cause severe injury to the child and front passenger in case of sudden braking or a collision.
+This can cause death or serious injury to the child and front passenger in case of sudden braking or a collision.